 The new partnership is planning a multiyear initiative to promote preventive care for pets within the veterinary community and to pet owners.
-The AVMA and AAHA have started by developing Preventive Healthcare Guidelines for cats and dogs, available on page 625 of this issue of the JAVMA.
+The AVMA and AAHA have started by developing Preventive Healthcare Guidelines for cats and dogs, available on this page

 "We're seeing some evidence in some data sets of increasing disease prevalence, and these diseases are the kind of things that are very easily prevented," said Dr. Michael R. Moyer, AAHA president, during a presentation at the press conference.

 The Banfield Pet Hospital's State of Pet Health 2011 Report indicated increases in certain preventable conditions—including dental disease, otitis externa, and flea infestation—among Banfield's canine and feline patients from 2006-2010.

 The mean number of veterinary visits per dog and cat per year remained nearly the same between 2006 and 2010 at Banfield, a member of the pet health partnership.
 Dr. Jeffrey S. Klausner, Banfield's chief medical officer, said after the convention that Banfield believes "in making a better world for pets through preventive care."